DiegoSSJ/sitecore-switch-solr/README.md

 Then it gets installed with ```npm install```

 It then provides a task called ```setup-solr``` that can be run from your solution's gulp file.
+It runs two different subtasks, one to install solr and configure the Sitecore cores, and another to switch the Sitecore instance so that it uses Solr instead of Lucene, by enabling/disabling configuration files, copying the needed DLLs and modifying Global.asax.
-The task should be run as administrator user (to create the Solr service)
+The Solr installation task has to be run as administrator user (to create the Solr service), so the ```setup-solr``` has also to be run as administrator.

 You can include it in your project setup like this:
 ```